Options Series Part II - Exploring Different Pricing Approaches and Tokenomics• Pablo Bartol • 15 min read

 Fully-fledged order book protocols, such as Zeta, use their own implied volatility (IV) and pricing for options, based on a volatility surface and a 5-point moneyness system, with accurate price, feeds provided by Pyth oracle.
 The implied volatility is adjusted for every option bought or sold on the blockchain, with nodes at 0.5/0.75/1.0/1.25/1.5.
 Moneyness is defined as strike/spot for calls and strike/spot for puts.
 For example, if a 1.5 moneyness option has 200% IV, and a 1.25 moneyness option has 150% IV, Zeta adjusts the implied volatility between those two moneyness points through linear interpolation.

 AEVO, on the other hand, has not yet publicly announced its pricing model.

-The key difference between AMMs is not in their pricing models, as all use the Black-Sholes or Black-Sholes-Merton models, but in how they reach their pricing.
+The key difference between AMMs is not in their pricing models, as all use the Black-Scholes or Black-Scholes-Merton models, but in how they reach their pricing.
 In other words, how they calculate implied volatility (IV), which represents the underlying asset’s predicted volatility over the life of the options contract.
 The IV is dynamic because it changes in response to changing expectations.

 However, this approach has dependencies on third parties, such as relying on these parties to price the options, copying pricing based on centralized counterparties, or simply hoping for quick price discovery.
 Mitigating these dependencies could benefit AMM protocols.